marex-git/gemXp/README.md

 ChangeLog of current version
 ----------

-* Added effects when restoring a pearl
-* New configuration for costume messages
-* Mutable pearls: one item id for empty pearls and another for imbued pearls (can be the same and is configurable)
-* Better stack handling: pearls will stack properly when used
+* Added transfer loss (experience points tax);
+* Implementation of stack handling to fixes some weird stacking behavior when combining gem stacks together or "shift clicking" a stack in an inventory;
+* Now gems drops when the inventory is full instead of displaying an error message.